jhoneill/vsteam/.docs/Add-VSTeamWorkItemPage.md

 ```

 ### -PageType
-A page of controls use the type custom and this is the default.
+A page of controls uses the type "custom" and this is the default.
 Page types are defined for Attachments, History and Links.

 ```yaml
 Type: String